jason-qin2/unravel/README.md

 Turn on developer mode and click "Load Unpacked".
 Select the build folder in the unravel folder.

-You are now able to utilize unravel!
+You are now able to use unravel!